steptools/stp2webgl/CONTRIBUTING.md

 Thank you for taking the time to contribute and we look forward to your pull requests!

-Your contributions must be compatible with the Apache license and include acceptance of the Developer Certificate of Origin (DCO) as shown below.
-The DCO can also be found at http://developercertificate.org/
+Your contribution must be compatible with the project license (Apache 2.0) and you must certify that you have the right to pass it on under that license as set forth in the <a href=http://developercertificate.org/>Developer Certificate of Origin (DCO)</a> shown below.

 ```text
 Developer Certificate of Origin